nfdi4plants/training-material/slide-decks/2025-02-17_mibinet-arc-elabFTW-training/README.md

 ---
 title: MibiNet IMET Workshop 2025
-date: 2025-02-03
+date: 2025-02-17
 ---

 # MibiNet IMET Workshop 2025

-Here you can find the slides prepared for the January 2025 MibiNet IMET Workshop
+Here you can find the slides prepared for the February 2025 MibiNet IMET Workshop

 ## Slide decks